foo-dogsquared/hugo-theme-contentful/README.md

 You can have web syndication formats like RSS and Atom by setting [custom output formats](https://gohugo.io/templates/output-formats) to your site configurations.
 The theme mainly supports output feeds for the homepage and site sections.

-I should point out that the web feeds prints the whole and links.
+I should point out that the web feeds prints the whole content instead of summaries.

+Also, they all rely on an icon to be placed in `icon.png`.
+For more accurate control regarding the icon paths, you can copy the templates (at `theme/contentful/layouts/_default/list.{rss,atom,json}`) to your own layout folder.
+I've conveniently placed some key phrases to easily find them.
+Just search for the phrase `ICON, AHOY!` and the icon is usually below it then make your desired changes.

 Here is an example configuration on enabling all of them.